What Does the Eternal Kingdom Really Mean for Us?

 Key Takeaways

-- The eternal kingdom is God's sovereign, unending reign of justice, peace, and love through Jesus Christ.
+- The eternal kingdom is God's unending rule over creation, established through Jesus Christ.

-- Scripture reveals the eternal kingdom as both a present spiritual reality and a future eschatological fulfillment.
+- The eternal kingdom is both a present spiritual reality and a future fulfillment of God's reign.

 What is eternal kingdom?